EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 Outside of the cases mentioned above, ArcGIS Assistant can be helpful in situations when you need to:

 * Copy a story to a different organization
-* Copy a story while preserving its unpublished changes [VERIFY THIS]
+* Copy a story while preserving its unpublished changes
 * Copy several stories at once
 * Copy a story plus other content items at the same time
 * Copy a story from an Enterprise portal to an Online organization